Ralph Cindrich: Honors and awards

 Cindrich has often been included in the upper echelon of NFL Agents according to Pro Football Weekly, USA Today, the Denver Post, the Chicago Times, and the Dallas Morning News.
 The Sporting News twice ranked him as one of the top 100 most powerful people in sports.

 He has been inducted into the Western Pennsylvania Hall of Fame, the Italian-American Sports Hall of Fame, the Washington County Hall of Fame and the Avella High School Hall of Fame.
-He was selected to the University of Pittsburgh All Time Football Team, Walk of Fame, and in was the recipient of Washington County's Distinguished Citizen Award in Football.
+He was selected to the University of Pittsburgh All Time Football Team, Walk of Fame, and received Washington County's Distinguished Citizen Award in Football.

+In October 2024, he will be honored and inducted into the Croatian American Sports Hall of Fame.

 NFL Brawler

 In 2015, Cindrich published, NFL BRAWLER, A Player-Turned-Agent's Forty Years in the Bloody Trenches of the National Football League.
 NFL BRAWLER takes readers behind the scenes of major NFL drafts, deals and trades providing a first hand account of his decades in the football business.
 He writes about NFL personnel like Jimmy Johnson and Bill Polian, owners Art Rooney, Bob Irsay, and Jerry Jones and players such as Herschel Walker, Bill Fralic and James Farrior.
 Brash and entertaining, Cindrich tells it like it is.